 On the other hand, an example of shared portals is eWay.
 Shared portals are easier to use as they don't require the customer leaving your site.
 They are fast, and this is a great quality for customers who want to finalize all their financial dealings in a single site instead of moving from one website to the next.
 Shared portals are great for customers who are in a rush, which could almost be everyone considering the speed at which businesses and individuals alike operate in today's world.

 Freelance payment portals protect against fraud.
 They also protect the customer's personal data.
-According to oas.org, everybody has a right to privacy through data protection.
+Everybody has a right to privacy through data protection.
 Payment portals guarantee that you can process multicurrency payments without any difficulty.
 The payment portals can only benefit your freelance career if you choose the authentic ones.
 Before settling on any portal, take time to evaluate it in terms of transaction rates, setup fee, the security of the customer's transaction and information among other factors.